-Applications for faculty positions that begin Fall 2021 will be accepted until December 18, 2020.
+Applications for faculty positions that begin Fall 2022 will be accepted from August 2nd until December 8, 2021.

 Each year we seek candidates who have demonstrated commitment to excellence and leadership in undergraduate and graduate teaching, research, and/or service toward building an equitable and diverse scholarly environment.